99designs/gqlgen/docs/content/config.md

 # Optional: set to skip generation of JSON Marshalers and Unmarshalers for enums
 # omit_enum_json_marshalers: false

+# Optional: set to skip generation of the typed Unmarshal<Input> helpers.
+They give
+# resolvers a compile-time-checked way to unmarshal an input object, at the cost of one
+# exported name per input object in the exec package.
+When omitted,
+# graphql.UnmarshalNamedInputFromContext still resolves every input by name.
+# omit_typed_input_unmarshalers: false

 # Optional: if this is set to true, argument directives that
 # decorate a field with a null value will still be called.
 #